openspace42/inception/README.md

 ```
 04. service ssh restart

-05. [open new shell and] ssh servername [and if it works exit the old shell.
+05. [open new shell and] ssh -p 42022 -i .ssh/privkey-name-here root@xx01.hello.world [and if it works exit the old shell.
 Proceed on the new shell]

 06. reboot